febyhadayani17/febyhadayani17/README.md

 ### Hi there 👋 I'm Feby Hadayani

-🎓 Currently pursuing my Master's in Applied Data Science at the University of Chicago
+🎓 Currently pursuing Master's in Applied Data Science at the University of Chicago
 💼 Experienced in research, data science, and A/B test experimentation across Southeast Asia
 🔍 Interested in machine learning, NLP, and LLM